The Vision

 The Mission

-Our mission is in activating & engaging community intergenerationally through food forests, permaculture education, & the arts to cocreate sustainable solutions to City food deserts.
+Activating & engaging community intergenerationally through food forests, permaculture education, & the arts to cocreate sustainable solutions to food deserts.

 Did you know?

-The Southside Food Forest model has been recognized by the United Nations for actively elevating 10 of the 17 UN Sustainable Development Goals as a specially-accredited invitee for the historic United Nations Summit of the Future & was invited as a presenting organization for United Nations COP29 on the climate for ‘‘How Music & the Arts are Empowering Community-Driven Climate Solutions, Intergenerational Leadership & the Achievement of UN Sustainable Development Goals’’
+The Southside Food Forest model has been recognized by the United Nations for scalability & replicability, actively elevating 10 of the 17 UN Sustainable Development Goals as a specially-accredited invitee for the historic United Nations Summit of the Future (ECOSOC + UNFCCC recognized) & was invited as a presenting organization for United Nations COP29 & United Nations CSW NGO Beijing+30 Forum on the climate for ‘‘How Music & the Arts are Empowering Community-Driven Climate Solutions, Intergenerational Leadership & the Achievement of UN Sustainable Development Goals’’

 How we started…